Dosentos/discord_bottachable/README.md

 Discord bot that gathers all links shared in the specified channel and posts them to website

-##Instructions for development environment
+## Instructions for setting up development environment

 - Install python 3.6.2 (anywhere u like)
-- create a folder for the project
+- Create a folder for the project
-- go inside the folder you just made
+- Go inside the folder you just made
-- run `virtualenv venv` (With virtualenv you can do clean environment and not pollute your entire pc)
+- Run `virtualenv venv` (With virtualenv you can do clean environment and not pollute your entire pc)
-- run `source venv/Scripts/activate`
+- Run `source venv/Scripts/activate` or `venv\Scripts\activate.bat` if you're on Windows
   - Note that this only works on cmd, not for example in git bash
+  - In your CL you should now have `(venv) λ` prefix
 - Clone the repository from github
-- run `cd discord-bottachable`
+- Run `cd discord-bottachable`
-- run `pip install django`
+- Run `pip install -r requirements.txt`
+- To start local development use `heroku local web` or `heroku local web -f Procfile.windows` if you're on Windows

 If you want to run the bot locally which is recommended, you should run
 - TO BE CONTINUED
 TODO: install clean working environment locally.
 (NGROK?)

-#Heroku starter Template
+# Heroku starter Template

 An utterly fantastic project starter template for Django 1.11.